Metalnem/mijailovic.net/_drafts/error-handling-patterns-in-go.md

 io.Reader and io.Writer, and lots of other read/write functions in the standard library.

-If you ever find yourself in situation where error handling is the main part of your code, consider using this approach to make your functions shorter and easier to understand.
+If you ever find yourself in situation where too much of your code is devoted to error handling, consider using this approach to make your functions shorter and easier to understand.

 ## Add context to your errors